 Mechanism Of Action

-Mepolizumab is an interleukin-5 antagonist (IgG1 kappa).
+Mepolizumab is an IL-5 antagonist (IgG1 kappa).
 IL-5 is the major cytokine responsible for the growth and differentiation, recruitment, activation, and survival of eosinophils.
 Mepolizumab binds to IL-5 with a dissociation constant of 100 pM, inhibiting the bioactivity of IL-5 by blocking its binding to the alpha chain of the IL-5 receptor complex expressed on the eosinophil cell surface.
-Inflammation is an important component in the pathogenesis of asthma.
+Inflammation is an important component in the pathogenesis of asthma and EGPA.
 Multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (e.g., histamine, eicosanoids, leukotrienes, cytokines) are involved in inflammation.
-Mepolizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of mepolizumab action in asthma has not been definitively established.
+Mepolizumab, by inhibiting IL-5 signaling, reduces the production and survival of eosinophils; however, the mechanism of mepolizumab action in asthma and EGPA has not been definitively established.

-Following SC dosing in subjects with asthma, mepolizumab exhibited approximately dose-proportional pharmacokinetics over a dose range of 12.5 to 250 mg.
+Following SC dosing in subjects with asthma, mepolizumab exhibited approximately doseproportional pharmacokinetics over a dose range of 12.5 to 250 mg.
 The pharmacokinetic properties of mepolizumab observed in subjects with EGPA were similar to the pharmacokinetic properties observed in subjects with severe asthma.

 Following 100-mg SC administration in the upper arm of subjects with asthma, the bioavailability of mepolizumab was estimated to be approximately 80%.

 Following repeat SC administration once every 4 weeks, there was approximately a 2-fold accumulation at steady state.